Detecting null patterns in tensor data: Chiseling 3-tensors: a user's guide

+We mentioned in the introduction that some known tensor decompositions are special cases of chiseling.
+We explain how these decompositions are recovered by our methods.

-Tucker decompositions of the form depicted in Figure~\ref{fig:structure-1}{ (A)} have been extensively studied, and many efficient algorithms have been developed to find them~\cite{Tucker}.
-We note that these decompositions are also special cases of chiseling (cf.~Proposition~\ref{prop:classify_chisels}).
-In particular, a full Tucker decomposition may be carried out using the identity matrix as a chisel.
+Tensor decompositions of the form depicted in Figure~\ref{fig:structure-1}{ (A)} are known as Tucker decompositions~\cite{Tucker}, and many efficient algorithms have been developed to find them~\cite{Bader-Kolda}.
+Proposition~\ref{prop:classify_chisels} describes the chisels needed to carry out Tucker decompositions on 3-tensors.
+In particular, a full Tucker decomposition may be carried out using the identity matrix as a chisel, since condition ~\eqref{eq:C-derivation} then becomes

+In words, the image of $D_a$ lies in the radical of $\langle \Gamma\mid-\rangle$, and the $a$-th Tucker decomposition is precisely that of the image and kernel of $D_a$.
+A demonstration of Tucker decomposition via chiseling can be found in the notebook~\cite{OpenDleto}*{Chiseling101}.